 Studying Physics at undergraduate level will open the door to a broad range of careers.
 Our researchers are engaged in internationally recognised work and postgraduate students have opportunities to take part in meaningful projects.

-At 100 level there are four core courses, PHYS 101, PHYS 102, MATH 102 and MATH 103 which are advised for all students intending to major in Physics or Astronomy.
-They should also take either MATH 170 or COSC 121.
-In addition to these, students intending to major in Astronomy are advised to also take ASTR 112 in Semester One and ASTR 212 in Semester Two.
+At 100 level there are four core courses, PHYS 101, PHYS 102, MATH 102 and MATH 103 which are required for all students intending to major in Physics or Astronomy.
+They should also take COSC 131.
+In addition to these, students intending to major in Astronomy are required to take ASTR 112 in Semester One.

 For Physical Science or Engineering, the choice of first-year courses will depend on your previous experience (in particular your results from NCEA physics and mathematics with calculus) and future plans.
 The core physics paper for Engineering Intermediate Year is PHYS 101 and is offered twice a year — in Semesters One and Two.
 Students with 14 credits in NCEA Level 3 Physics and Mathematics and Calculus, or acceptable similar qualifications, will be permitted to take this course.
 Other students are required to take PHYS 111 offered in the first semester.
 Either entry route would enable completion of the basic Engineering Intermediate Year in one year or the completion of a BSc in three years.
 Students who qualify for PHYS 101 but have fewer than 14 credits in Level 3 NCEA Physics) may find PHYS 101 quite challenging.
 These students are encouraged to consider taking PHYS 111 first.